bitlogik/uniblow/docs/LinuxRunBin.md

 ```

-In **Debian**, you can run it from the file explorer GUI : double-click on the Uniblow binary icon to start it.
+In **Debian**, you can directly run it from the file explorer GUI : double-click on the Uniblow binary icon to start it.

 If nothing happens after some seconds, open a terminal in the current directory and type `./Uniblow-deb-amd64-0.6.0`